ericcornelissen/ades/README.md

 ## Background

-A [workflow expression] is a string like:
+A [GitHub Actions Expression] is a string like:

 ```text
 ${{ <expression> }}
 ```

-that may appear in a GitHub Actions workflow and is filled in at runtime.
+that may appear in a GitHub Actions workflow or manifest and is filled in at runtime.
 If the value is controlled by a malicious actor it could be used to hijack the continuous integration pipeline of a repository.
 GitHub [blogged about this problem] in August of 2023.

 ## Philosophy

 This project aims to provide a tool aimed at helping developers avoid the problem of injection through expressions altogether.
-Instead of reporting on problematic uses of workflow expressions, `ades` reports on all potentially dangerous uses of workflow expressions, nudging developers to use safe alternatives from the get-go.
+Instead of reporting on known problematic uses of expressions, `ades` reports on all potentially dangerous uses of expressions, nudging developers to use safe alternatives from the get-go.

 The motivation behind this is twofold.
 First, it makes the tool much simpler and faster.
 Second, it acknowledges that software development is dynamic and making changes some time after a piece of code